lucassiqueiraa/FreelaConnect/README.md

 # FreelaConnect Project

-is an application developed in PHP, Laravel and Livewire, where freelancers can send proposals for the hours they can contribute to a given project.
+It's an application developed in PHP, Laravel and Livewire, where freelancers can send proposals for the hours they can contribute to a given project.

 ![main](https://i.imgur.com/l2hpHY6.png)